felipeas/yamtgdb/README.md

 # yamtgdb
-magic the gathering dead simple deck builder
+magic the gathering deck builder

+it's just to experiment UI and reactjs stuff, please don't try to comprehend this.

 it uses https://github.com/gamebytes/deckbrew-api to search cards